President's Summer Fellowship FAQ

 Over time, the committee has observed that students who nurture their idea over a period of time have a better chance of winning funding.
 While we do not discourage someone who gets a brainstorm and scrambles to apply at the last minute, we do encourage you to give yourself a lengthy runway to mull and plan, and seek counsel.

-It is recommended that you speak with a member of the committee or the staff of the Center for Life Beyond Reed about your plans before submitting an application.
+It is strongly recommended that you speak with an advisor at the Center for Life Beyond Reed about your plans before submitting an application.